hackatbrown/css-starter/README.md

 ### time to play in the sandbox!

 This starter kit includes a very basic React App that you can stylise and play with.
-To run it, clone this repo locally, navigate to the folder 'my-css-app' within the repo root folder, and run 'npm start' in your terminal.
+To run it, clone this repo locally, navigate to the folder 'my-css-app' within the repo root folder, run 'npm install' and then run 'npm start' in your terminal.
 To see the associated code, open up the 'my-css-app' in your IDE of choice.
 When the app is up and running on your browser, you should see 3 groups of blue rectangles with various flexbox properties.

 In `App.js`, you can observe how each html element corresponds to each visual element you can see on screen. in `App.css`, you can observe how each chunk of code assigns certain values to properties of an html element, which is selected via its classname.